timsayshey/Phonegap-Ratchet-Parse.com-ToDo-Example/README.md

 ### Why CFML?

-Mainly to keep the code more organized and easier to read and manage (and stuff).
+Mainly to keep the code more organized and easier to read and manage.
 Instead of writing up all the code in one huge HTML file, it is written out in separate files then compiled with CFML in to one HTML file.
 One of the great features of CFML is that the language is so easy to learn.
 At times, it's almost like an extension of HTML.
 Plus, since it runs on Java, you have access to all of the power of Java.

 ### This is opensource